kbase/narrative/Readme.md

 1. Preparing your system
 2. Installing the Narrative virtual environment
 3. Starting your Narrative
-4. Managing your Narrative during development.
+4. Managing your Narrative during development

 Preparing your system
 ---------------------